lijunxian111/ChemVlm/README.md

 # Official repo for AAAI 2025 paper: "ChemVLM: Exploring the Power of Multimodal Large Language Models in Chemistry Area".
 Our extended version of the paper is at: https://arxiv.org/abs/2408.07246.
 You can see our Appendix here.
+Conference Version is at: [https://ojs.aaai.org/index.php/AAAI/article/view/32020](https://ojs.aaai.org/index.php/AAAI/article/view/32020).

 ## Abstract